ADDA-html-css/learn-HTML-CSS/week1/notes_w1.md

 - change the size of p font

 ### Mini-Lesson 4
-- Using the inspect from chrome or firefox
+- Using the inspect from chrome
 - right click
-- inspect or view source
+- inspect

 ## HW
 - Read article, http://skillcrush.com/2012/04/17/frontend-vs-backend-3/